thearkabanerjee/what-im-learning/projects-to-look-at.md

 what are few topics i will be focusing on in the next few months:

-D5 and Web 3
+D5 and Web 3:

   * Sports betting platform
   * On-chain order books

-LLM Parsers
+LLM Parsers:

   * Cursor for Blender
   * Manim animation platform
   * Website cloner

-Full Stack
+Full Stack:

   * Riverside.fm clone
   * Tally.so clone

-Design
+Design:

   * LLM interface
   * UI library